apecloud/kubeblocks/docs/user_docs/cli/kbcli_cluster_create.md

   # Create a cluster using cluster definition my-cluster-def and cluster version my-version
   kbcli cluster create mycluster --cluster-definition=my-cluster-def --cluster-version=my-version

-  # --cluster-definition is required, if --cluster-version is not specified, will use the latest cluster version
+  # --cluster-definition is required, if --cluster-version is not specified, will use the most recently created version
   kbcli cluster create mycluster --cluster-definition=my-cluster-def

-  # Create a cluster using file my.yaml and termination policy DoNotDelete that will prevent
-  # the cluster from being deleted
+  # Create a cluster and set termination policy DoNotDelete that will prevent the cluster from being deleted
-  kbcli cluster create mycluster --cluster-definition=my-cluster-def --set=my.yaml --termination-policy=DoNotDelete
+  kbcli cluster create mycluster --cluster-definition=my-cluster-def --termination-policy=DoNotDelete

-  # In scenarios where you want to delete resources such as sts, deploy, svc, pdb, but keep pvcs when deleting
+  # In scenarios where you want to delete resources such as statements, deployments, services, pdb, but keep PVCs
-  # the cluster, use termination policy Halt
+  # when deleting the cluster, use termination policy Halt
-  kbcli cluster create mycluster --cluster-definition=my-cluster-def --set=my.yaml --termination-policy=Halt
+  kbcli cluster create mycluster --cluster-definition=my-cluster-def --termination-policy=Halt

-  # In scenarios where you want to delete resource such as sts, deploy, svc, pdb, and including pvcs when
+  # In scenarios where you want to delete resource such as statements, deployments, services, pdb, and including
-  # deleting the cluster, use termination policy Delete
+  # PVCs when deleting the cluster, use termination policy Delete
-  kbcli cluster create mycluster --cluster-definition=my-cluster-def --set=my.yaml --termination-policy=Delete
+  kbcli cluster create mycluster --cluster-definition=my-cluster-def --termination-policy=Delete

   # In scenarios where you want to delete all resources including all snapshots and snapshot data when deleting
   # the cluster, use termination policy WipeOut
-  kbcli cluster create mycluster --cluster-definition=my-cluster-def --set=my.yaml --termination-policy=WipeOut
+  kbcli cluster create mycluster --cluster-definition=my-cluster-def --termination-policy=WipeOut

-  # In scenarios where you want to load components data from website URL
+  # Create a cluster and set cpu to 1000m, memory to 1Gi, storage size to 10Gi and replicas to 2
+  kbcli cluster create mycluster --cluster-definition=my-cluster-def --set cpu=1000m,memory=1Gi,storage=10Gi,replicas=2

+  # Create a cluster and use a URL to set cluster resource
-  kbcli cluster create mycluster --cluster-definition=my-cluster-def --set=https://kubeblocks.io/yamls/my.yaml
+  kbcli cluster create mycluster --cluster-definition=my-cluster-def --set-file=https://kubeblocks.io/yamls/my.yaml

-  # In scenarios where you want to load components data from stdin
+  # Create a cluster and load cluster resource set from stdin
-  cat << EOF | kbcli cluster create mycluster --cluster-definition=my-cluster-def --set -
+  cat << EOF | kbcli cluster create mycluster --cluster-definition=my-cluster-def --set-file -
   - name: my-test ...

   # Create a cluster forced to scatter by node